Skip to content

 ) -> PromptResult

-Apply variables to prompt.template and return a PromptResult.
+Apply variables (and optionally placeholders) and return a PromptResult.

-Render is synchronous — no I/O. Variables are strict by default per §7: a template reference to a name not in variables raises PromptRenderError.
+Render is synchronous; no I/O. Variables are strict by default: a template reference to a name not in variables raises PromptRenderError.

 get async